Project Brief

 The design must embody community values, voices, and participation.
 It should feel welcoming, healing, and inviting — a space where people can gather, reflect, and connect.

-Innovation & Feasibility
+Creativity Innovation & Feasibility

+The design should demonstrate creativity and originality, while also presenting a compelling aesthetic vision.
+It must balance beauty with clarity, ensuring the memorial is engaging and visually impactful.
 The design should push forward new ideas or fresh approaches to memorialization, while remaining realistic and buildable within the urban context of 38th & Chicago.